Sillians/mathematics_for_ml/Diagonalization_Matrices/Eigenvectors_and_Eigenvalues/eigenvalues_eigenvectors_2x2_matrix.md

 * Eigenvalues tell how much vectors are stretched or compressed.
 * In ML and data science, they're used in PCA, spectral clustering, and more.

-Let me know if you'd like a visual diagram or an interactive notebook example.